Using Amazon S3 server access logs to identify requests - Amazon Simple Storage Service

 Note

 To reduce the time that you retain your logs, you can create an S3 Lifecycle configuration for your server access logs bucket.
 Create lifecycle configuration rules to remove log files periodically.
 Doing so reduces the amount of data that Athena analyzes for each query.
-For more information, see Setting a lifecycle configuration on a bucket.
+For more information, see Setting an S3 Lifecycle configuration on a bucket.

 Identifying Signature Version 2 requests by using Amazon S3 access logs